 RAZBAM has done quite a good job modeling the Harrier to near perfection, both externally and internally.
 This is something not uncommon with this third party developer as they have shown similar levels of quality on their other modules.
 The external model has each and every centimetre covered in detail, from the nose-mounted camera to the beacon lights.
 The animation of the nozzles are pretty good and the stair that deploys when the canopy is open give the Harrier a very believable feel to it.
 Let's hope that they keep similar or better attention to detail on their upcoming modules.

 One detail that I found pretty amusing is the wind vane that sits right in front of the canopy.
 This vane's illumination is controlled not by the external lights panel but from the cockpit lights panel.
 It is one of those details that would normally be overlooked but seeing it work correctly gave me a pleasant surprise.

 The cockpit is absolutely sublime.
 It has a weathered-out look which makes it feel lived-in like many operational birds out there, even the screens have fingerprints on them!
-The internal lighting is marvelous, in part due to the way that the roughmets were made and the way that they reflect the light from the flood lights.
+The internal lighting is marvelous, in part due to the way that the roughmets and normals were handled, making the way that they reflect the light from the flood lights very believable.